-- 6. Compensatory per diem will be processed on the next supplemental payroll (usually the first day of the month following the meeting). - 7.
+- 1. Commissioners/Board Compensatory per diem will be processed on the next supplemental payroll (usually the first day of the month following the meeting). - 2.
 You may receive both your travel and compensatory per diem payments by direct deposit if you wish.
-To do this please complete a Direct Deposit Authorization form and return it to Melissa Huerta.
-It generally takes 2-3 weeks for the set up process to be completed.
-The form is included at the end of this document, or a fillable form can be requested from Melissa. - If you do not intend to request reimbursement for travel expenditures, please inform Melissa Huerta or Priscilla Pipho. priscilla.pipho@trec.texas.gov melissa.huerta@trec.texas.gov
+To do this please ensure you have submitted a completed Direct Deposit Authorization form to your appropriate recording secretary.
+It generally takes 2-3 weeks for the set-up process to be completed. - 3.
+If you do not intend to request reimbursement for travel expenditures, please inform your respective travel coordinator.